blakea83/Getting-and-Cleaning-Data-Course-Project/README.md

     a3<-c(a2,a1)

-15)	Relabeled the extracted mean and std data frame
+15)	Relabeled the extracted mean and std data frame.
+This is where step 4 is completed labeling with descriptive variable names.
+It is done a bit out of order.

     colnames(combinedx)<-a3